dbgrvll/learning-journal/Day6_Logic.md

 - The variable is incremented by one.
 - When condition checks to a number equal to 10, the loop ends.

-For more, including a code snippet, see pages 172-173 of of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".
+For more, including a code snippet, see pages 172-173 of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".

 #### Key loop concepts